 The emulsion approach can also be used for other library preparations that are not dependent upon sequence capture and that can also both reduce the cost for library preparation and decrease the amount of starting DNA needed for library preparations.

-To read more about other ways to dramatically reduce the cost of sequencing, download the full guide.
+To read more about other ways to dramatically reduce the cost of sequencing, download the latest full guide.